 Without benchmarking, you’re essentially negotiating in the dark.
 You might think you have a great deal with your carriers, but you have no objective way to know if you’re leaving money on the table.
 By analyzing your rates against the market, you can pinpoint exactly where you’re overspending and identify clear opportunities for improvement.
 This data-driven approach transforms your carrier negotiations from a guessing game into a strategic discussion, giving you the leverage you need to secure better terms.
 Effective benchmarking is a core component of a successful contract optimization strategy, allowing you to manage costs proactively and keep your logistics operations sharp.

-How the Benchmarking Process Works
+How Does the Benchmarking Process Actually Work?

 At its core, the benchmarking process is a detailed comparison.
 It starts with gathering your own shipping data—think freight invoices, carrier agreements, and shipment details.
 This internal data is then compared against a massive, anonymized pool of external data from across the industry.
 This comparison helps you see how your performance stacks up against similar businesses.
 You can finally answer critical questions like, “Are my accessorial charges higher than average for my industry?” or “Is my discount on a specific lane truly competitive?”
 The goal is to move beyond assumptions and use real-world data to see where you stand and find new ways to succeed.